 I e-mailed back: “Yes.
 As I told you, he’s a Vietnam veteran lifer.”

-I never heard from her again.
+I never heard a word from her again.
 Nothing.
 It was as if I’d extended a deadly electrified rail into her office and had tried to ruin her political career.

 But thanks to the Iraq and Afghanistan Wars, the climate may be changing.
 The issue involves Veterans Courts — like the very fine one operating in Philadelphia — and efforts to encourage veteran status and PTSD as mitigating circumstances in current and past criminal cases.